 Note: There is a counter-argument that a short-term rental would raise property values for home owners and sellers, which is a positive impact; however, conversely, this would make homes more expensive for buyers.
 There is also a counter-argument that STR would reduce parking demand as compared to a LTR.

 RECOMMENDATION

-It is recommended that the Planning Commission approve the conditional use permit application for a short-term rental at 409 Halibut Point Road.
+It is recommended that the Planning Commission approve the conditional use permit application for a short-term rental at 409 Halibut Point Road subject to the attached conditions of approval.

 Options for Motions: